aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Movewait.md

 ### `entity`: int | string

-The [Entity data](../../../TextAsset%20Data/Entity%20data.md) that this command refers to.
+The [Entity](../../../Entities/Entity.md) that this command refers to.
 The int form is a regular [Entity id](../Entity%20id.md) and its restriction for valid values applies.
 The string form can be one of the following:

 * `this`: Refers to the [tailtarget](../../Notable%20local%20variable/tailtarget.md).
 This must not be null or an exception will be thrown.
 * `caller`: Refers to the caller's entity.
 This must not be null or an exception will be thrown.